skinny85/specnaz/docs/reference-manual.md

-The same remark about multiple class Rules applies to instance Rules as well - if you need control over the order in which multiple instance Rules in the same class are applied, use the `org.junit.rules.RuleChain` class that ships with JUnit.
+The same remark about multiple class Rules applies to instance Rules as well - if you need control over the order in which multiple instance Rules in the same class are applied, use the [RuleChain](https://junit.org/junit4/javadoc/4.12/org/junit/rules/RuleChain.html) class that ships with JUnit.

 #### Setting the test method